MaheshKok/climate-x-assignment/SCALING.md

   'redis-cache-failure',
   'high-cpu-load',
   'network-latency-spike',
-  'memory-pressure'
-]
+  'memory-pressure',
+];
 ```

 ## Conclusion

-This scaling strategy provides a comprehensive roadmap for growing the Asset Management System from a simple prototype to an enterprise-grade solution capable of handling millions of assets and thousands of concurrent users.
-The phased approach ensures controlled growth while maintaining system reliability and performance.
+This scaling strategy provides a comprehensive roadmap for growing the Asset
+Management System from a simple prototype to an enterprise-grade solution
+capable of handling millions of assets and thousands of concurrent users.
+The
+phased approach ensures controlled growth while maintaining system reliability
+and performance.

 ### Key Success Factors

 1. **Incremental Migration**: Avoid big-bang deployments
 2. **Monitoring First**: Implement observability before scaling
 3. **Performance Testing**: Continuous load testing at each phase